-A: The Resident will follow the school district calendar and will report the first PIR day.
-They will continue teaching up to the last day of school regardless of the college calendar.
+A: The Resident will follow the school district calendar and will participate in the district's PIR day(s), regardless of the college calendar.
+They will continue teaching up to the last day of school past the college semester calendar.